Sanders to outline 'what democratic socialism means to me'

 Trump and his allies have nonetheless lambasted Sanders and the rest of the Democratic field, warning against what they call the threat of creeping socialism.

 In this year's State of the Union address, Trump declared that America "will never be a socialist country."
-Weeks later, when Sanders entered the race, a spokeswoman for his campaign said that Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and that Trump is the only candidate who will keep the country "free, prosperous and safe."
+Weeks later, when Sanders entered the race, a spokeswoman for Trump's campaign said Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and said Trump is the only candidate who will keep the country "free, prosperous and safe."

-Last month in Louisiana, Trump referred to Sanders as "crazy" and told the crowd the senator had "not good energy."
+On Tuesday in Iowa, Trump claimed Democrats will "destroy this country" and turn the U.S. into "another Venezuela."

+"Don't let it happen to us," Trump warned at an Iowa GOP dinner in West Des Moines.

 Sanders last spoke in depth about democratic socialism in November 2015.
-Also speaking in Washington, he invoked the legacies of Franklin Delano Roosevelt and the Rev. Dr. Martin Luther King Jr., arguing that democratic socialism was reflected in their priorities.
+Also speaking in Washington, he invoked the legacies of President Franklin D. Roosevelt and the Rev. Dr. Martin Luther King Jr., arguing that democratic socialism was reflected in their priorities.

 While in Tuesday's interview Sanders promised he would be more explicit this time in describing his belief in democratic socialism, some of the themes he will discuss echo the 2015 remarks, including positioning himself as the heir of the ideals that originated with Roosevelt in 1944.